 He lives and works on Long Island.
-Members can reach the Region 12 office at (631) 360-4360.
+Members can reach the Region 12 office at $(631)\ 360-4360$.

-PEF visits NYC Children's Center campuses fostering a love of reading
+PEF visits NYC Children's Center campuses fostering a love of reading through First Book program

-PEF joined the American Federation of Teachers (AFT) to distribute books to kids at the Bronx and Queens campuses of the NYC Children's Center on January 6 as part of the Reading Opens the World initiative.
+PEF joined the American Federation of Teachers (AFT) to distribute books to kids at the Bronx and Queens campuses of the NYC Children's Center on January 6 as part of the First Book initiative.